AndreiDS63/AndreiDS63/README.md

 ### ⚽ About Me ⚽
+- I'm from Samara, Russia
-- Mining Engineer specialty Physical Processes of Mining or Oil and Gas Production
+- I'm a Mining Engineer specialty Physical Processes of Mining or Oil and Gas Production
 - I’m interested in Data Science and I'm looking for work in DS.

 ### 💼 Projects 💼